A mechanic toils away on an old drivetrain.

 In essence, the drivetrain consists of a series of parts that work together to transfer the rotational power that’s produced in the engine to the car’s wheels.
 By doing so, the wheels begin to turn, and the car moves.

-The main components of the drivetrain include the transmission, deferential, and drive shafts.
+The main components include the transmission, deferential, and drive shafts.

 Close-up view of some pieces of a vehicle's drivetrain, attached to the engine.